Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Introduction

-A concern with these results, however, is that they depend on assuming that many consumers have high search costs.
-To validate this assumption, in Section \ref{sec:empirical_application}, we analyze data from more than 2,000 product search keywords on Amazon.com, yielding more than 1 million observations per day for 2 million products.
-We estimate the consumer search costs using the variation in observed product rankings and their sales.
-We use moment conditions \citep{sweeting2013dynamic,grennan2013price, lam2021platform, yu2024welfare} to address the simultaneity issue between the ranking of a product on a page and its sales.\footnote{If a product is ranked higher it will likely have more sales, but in turn, having more sales might rank it higher.} We find that search costs can indeed be high for many products in the data we analyze.
-For most keywords, most consumers will not search beyond half the search results page, and in some cases, even less.

-In our second major analysis, we generate an index for algorithm usage for each product-market using the correlation patterns in prices set by sellers over time \citep{chen2016empirical}.
-We then examine the interaction between the estimated consumer search costs and the algorithm usage index, and find that the interaction effect on prices is negative.
-This provides empirical evidence that prices are lower in markets with higher algorithmic pricing adoption and higher search costs.
+In Section \ref{sec:empirical_application}, we analyze data from more than 2,000 product search keywords on Amazon.com, yielding more than 1 million observations per day for 2 million products.
+Our goal is to see if there is evidence that indeed prices decrease for markets with higher search costs and higher adoption of algorithmic pricing.
+We estimate the consumer search costs using the variation in observed product rankings and their sales over time.\footnote{We use moment conditions \citep{lam2021platform, yu2024welfare} to address the simultaneity issue between the ranking of a product on a page and its sales.
+If a product is ranked higher it will likely have more sales, but in turn, having more sales might rank it higher.} We estimate an algorithm usage index for different product categories using the correlation patterns in prices set by sellers over time \citep{chen2016empirical}.
+We find a negative interaction on price levels between estimated search costs and algorithmic pricing adoption, consistent with our model's prediction that prices are lower in markets with higher adoption of algorithmic pricing and higher consumer search costs.

-Finally, we also examine the possible response of the platform to prices being set by such algorithms.
-We analyze the platform's optimal commission rate and advertising reserve price.
-We find that adjusting the reserve prices might not be an effective tool for the platform, because increasing the reserve price above the Q-learning equilibrium level of bids will shift the algorithms toward coordinating on even lower bids, further reducing the advertising revenue for the platform.
-However, adjusting the commission rate might be effective.
-By increasing their commission rates, the platforms can recoup some of the lost advertising revenue due to lower bids through increased commission revenue.

-To summarize, by extending the analysis to include two-dimensions (pricing and bidding) and by looking at consumers with heterogeneous search costs in a digital platform setting, we uncovered some counter-intuitive new findings and empirical evidence to support them.
-Unlike much of the past research, we find that consumers might benefit from tacit collusion by algorithms, as well as the platform.
-These findings can be useful for sellers who are concerned about adopting algorithmic pricing with multi-dimensional decision-making.
-In monopoly settings we would intuitively expect more advanced or flexible algorithms to improve profits.
-However, it is not clear ex-ante if these benefits will continue to exist in a competitive environment, and our findings can help sellers make this determination.